Dachoka3000/password-locker/README.md

 - vw - to view the credentials you have saved in your account
 - dl - to delete a credential
 - cc - to create a new credential
+- sc - to search for a credential
-- ex - to exit application
+- x - to exit application

+To run tests, run the following commands:
+* $ python3.8 user_test.py
+* $ python3.8 credentials_test.py